340:25-5-140. Past support

 (B) NCP parent when the payor's address is unknown, or payments are returned due to the inability to distribute.

 (3) CSS does not file a forced probate court action to determine heirs and distribute past support to heirs.

-(g) Jurisdiction.
-When an Oklahoma tribunal has personal and subject matter jurisdiction and can obtain service of process on the NCP, CSS uses the annual notice, notice of support debt, contempt, or other appropriate proceedings to determine past support and interest before requesting a tribunal of another state to enforce the child support orders.
+(h) Jurisdiction.
+When an Oklahoma tribunal has personal and subject matter jurisdiction and can obtain service of process on the NCP, CSS uses the annual notice, notice of support debt, contempt, or other appropriate proceedings to determine past support and interest before requesting another state's tribunal to enforce the child support orders.

-1. (a) In all cases, Oklahoma Department of Human Services, Child Support Services (CSS) staff requests the court set a periodic payment plan to collect past support.
+1. (a) In all cases, Oklahoma Human Services, Child Support Services (CSS) staff requests the court set a periodic payment plan to collect past support.

 (b) When the court determines a judgment at an amount different from the amount shown on the CSS arrearage computation presented to the court, CSS staff updates the court's: